MeganCowie/SemiconductorsApp/README.md

 # Semiconductors App

+## Note: This code became a bit of a labyrinth and needs to be re-worked.
+For now, a simple self-contained script to plot the MIS capacitor is at MIScapacitor.py.

 This is an app to visualize semiconductor physics in the bulk and at the surface of a material, and in particular what we measure in an ncAFM experiment.